Warner Beach: Developments

 In about 1946, Fred Mohnhaupt and Gus Brown finally sold both the Strelitzia and Strand Hotels and moved back to Durban, where they settled down to their retirements.

 Transport

-The R102 Kingsway (Andrew Zondo Road) runs along the coast as the main arterial road of Warner Beach.
-The regional route links the coastal village to Doonside and Amanzimtoti in the north and Winklespruit and Umkomaas in the south.
+Warner Beach lies on the R102 named as Kingsway (Andrew Zondo Road) which runs parallel to the coast as its main thoroughfare from Doonside and Amanzimtoti in the north to Winklespruit and Umkomaas in the south.